iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Probability Measures.md

 **Definition of a probability measure**

-> For probability measure is a measure satisfiying:
+> For probability measure is a measure satisfying:
 >
 > $$
 > \mu(\Omega) = 1.